Skip to main content

 Virtual Volumes (vVols) and Storage Policy Based Management (SPBM)

 SPBM provides a framework that serves as an abstraction layer between the storage services available to your virtualization environment and the provisioned storage elements via policies.
-This approach allows storage architects to design storage pools with different capabilities that can be easily consumed by VM administrators.
-Administrators can then match virtual machine workload requirements against the provisioned storage pools, allowing for granular control of various settings on a per-VM or virtual disk level.
+This approach allows storage architects to design storage pools with different capabilities.
+These pools can be easily consumed by VM administrators.
+Administrators can then match virtual machine workload requirements against the provisioned storage pools.
+This approach simplifies storage management and allows for more efficient use of storage resources.

-ONTAP leads the storage industry in vVols scale, supporting hundreds of thousands of vVols in a single cluster, whereas enterprise array and smaller flash array vendors support as few as several thousand vVols per array.
-NetApp is also driving the evolution of VM granular management with upcoming capabilities in support of vVols 3.0.
+NetApp ONTAP leads the storage industry in vVols scale, supporting hundreds of thousands of vVols in a single cluster*.
+In contrast, enterprise array and smaller flash array vendors support as few as several thousand vVols per array.
+ONTAP provides a scalable and efficient storage solution for VMware vSphere environments, supporting vVols with a rich set of storage services, including data deduplication, compression, thin provisioning, and data protection.
+SPBM allows for seamless integration with VMware vSphere environments.

 Note For more information on VMware vSphere Virtual Volumes, SPBM, and ONTAP, see TR-4400: VMware vSphere Virtual Volumes with ONTAP.